 Now, you can diversify through the entire New Zealand market, and globally if you want as well.
-So if you had half of your investment in the US 500, and half in NZ Top 50, you’d be partially protected if one of those markets had another big crash.
+So if you had half of your investment in the Smartshares US 500 fund, and half in the Smartshares NZ Top 50 fund, you’d be partially protected if one of those markets had another big crash.

 What can you do about it?

 You can’t really predict a market dip or prevent them, but you can reduce their impact.
 Banks, legislatures and companies have made all kinds of changes to help stop the next dip from being as big, and from affecting as many people, as it did in 1987.

 But you can take steps to protect yourself too—just in case.
 Here’s some that should help: